audulus/rui/docs/intro.md

 re-render a window when your application state changes, and rendering is very fast.
 Rui doesn't attempt to use native widgets or emulate them.

-Rui is experimental and not yet (or ever) inteded for shipping products.
+Rui is experimental and not yet (or ever) intended for shipping products.

 ## Key Concepts